arturbac/kdevcxx_with_ai/README.md

 # KDevCXX with AI

-KDevCXX with AI is an innovative extension for the KDevelop IDE, focusing on integrating AI-powered features specifically designed to enhance C++ development.
+KDevCXX with AI is an innovative extension for the KDevelop IDE and soon also for Kate editor, focusing on integrating AI-powered features specifically designed to enhance C++ development.
 This project leverages the latest advancements in machine learning and natural language processing to provide KDevelop users with intelligent coding assistance, including code completion, documentation lookup, and advanced code analysis.

 ## Features